THE STAR OF BETHLEHEM: PART TWO

 Matthew, on the other hand, has them escaping to Egypt to avoid Herod having the child killed.
-Matthew says nothing about the trip to Jerusalem.
-After their stay in Egypt, Matthew has them heading back to Judea but then deciding to go to Nazareth instead.
-Skeptics have had a field day with this in pointing out that the two accounts don’t match and appear contradictory.
+Unlike Luke, Matthew says nothing about the trip to Jerusalem.
+After their stay in Egypt, Matthew has them heading back to Judea but then deciding to go to Galilee instead.
+Because it is generally assumed that it was from Bethlehem the family escaped to Egypt and Luke has them returning to Nazareth shortly after the birth, skeptics have had a field day with this in pointing out that the two accounts don’t match and appear contradictory.
 How can this supposed contradiction be resolved?

-It is believed that because of the eclectic manner of reporting by Matthew and Luke as to events connected with the birth of Jesus, we can't draw any definitive conclusions as to the exact sequence of how events related to the birth took place.
+It is believed that because of this eclectic manner of reporting by Matthew and Luke as to events connected with the birth of Jesus; we can't draw any definitive conclusions as to the exact sequence of how events related to the birth took place.
 These Gospel accounts were written many years after the events they report.
-It is very possible Matthew and Luke had different sources for their information and those sources provided different details as to the events pertaining to the birth.
+It is believed to be very possible Matthew and Luke had different sources for their information and those sources provided different details as to the events pertaining to the birth.
 It is possible Luke knew nothing about the Magi visit or the escape to Egypt and Matthew did not have knowledge of what Luke wrote about.

 After Jesus is finished speaking the parables, Mark records that Jesus, on that same day when evening came, left in a boat to go across the lake to the other side.
 While on the boat a severe wind comes up threatening to swamp the boat.
 However, Jesus calms the wind.
 When He reaches the other side, he heals a man who was possessed by evil spirits and the spirits are allowed to possess a group of swine.
 He then returns by boat to where he came from where He is met by a large crowd.
 He then is seen as healing a woman who has an issue of blood.
 Then it's recorded he raises from the dead the daughter of a ruler of the local synagogue (See Mark, chapters 4 and 5).